dotkernel/dotkernel/tutorials/Creating a Contact Us page/02 - Creating the contact controller.md

 ## Display a contact us menu item

 We will used the already configured navigation service.
 Menu items are defined in the configuration file `config/autoload/navigation.global.php`.
 Add a new entry in the main_menu navigation container.
-The array order is reflected in the menu parsing.
+The array order is reflected in the menu items parsing order.

 ```php
 return [